Crime & Safety

 Man Barricaded In Bank During Bomb Threat Standoff: Bakersfield Police

-BAKERSFIELD, CA — A man was barricaded inside a Chase Bank on Tuesday afternoon in Bakersfield in what police were characterizing as a bomb threat.
+BAKERSFIELD, CA — A man remained barricaded inside a Chase Bank in Bakersfield as afternoon stretched into night on Tuesday during what police were characterizing as a bomb threat.

 Find out what's happening in Across Californiafor free with the latest updates from Patch.